 Social contribution

-In 2023, Woodside continued to support community development globally and invest in opportunities that are important to host communities.
+In 2024, Woodside continued to support community development globally and invest in opportunities important to our host communities.

 STRATEGIC PARTNERSHIPS